NEUROMASTER-TOKEN/NEUROMASTER-TOKEN/README.md

 We provide an easy experience to claim NEUROMASTER.
 No personal data is saved.
 NEUROMASTER Tech will ensure ultimate privacy and zero sensitive data stored online.
-"Best ethical standards ever" #HASTAG #Loyalty
+"Best ethical standards ever" #HASTAG #Loyalty #ThePeople

 As long as the transaction fees are covered by the Faucet/token owner, you can claim NEUROMASTER